dianaivan11/gps-emulator/README.md

-# gps-emulator
+# GPS Emulator

- The GPS Emulator employs a Python REST API to create coordinates using Azure Maps Routes API or computed values.
-Users input start/stop locations, speed, and generation interval (e.g., every 1 second).
+This repository contains:

+1. an API which exposes two endpoints for generating coordinates: one using the [Azure Maps Routes API](https://learn.microsoft.com/en-us/rest/api/maps/route) and one that generates them based on computations.
+This is implemented using [FastAPI](https://fastapi.tiangolo.com/)

+2. a documentation file [here](./docs/gps-emulator.md) that describes the implementation, usage and results